llvm/circt/docs/Dialects/FIRRTL/RationaleFIRRTL.md

 The reason we provide this foreign type support is to allow for partial lowering of FIRRTL to HW and other dialects.
 Passes might lower a subset of types and operations to the target dialect and we need a mechanism to have the lowered values be passed around the FIRRTL module hierarchy untouched alongside the FIRRTL ops that are yet to be lowered.

+### Const Types

+Integer and aggregates of integer types can be specified as `const`, meaning they can only be assigned compile-time constant values or values of other `const` types.

+All members of a `const` aggregate type must be `const`.
+A non-`const` aggregate can contain members that are both `const` and non-`const`.

 ## Operations

 ### Multiple result `firrtl.instance` operation